AkhilMusuloju/PSYLIQ-HR-Analytics/README.md

 _[Live Dashboard Link](https://app.powerbi.com/view?r=eyJrIjoiZTM0ODI4MDItOGRiOS00ZGZmLWFkYzAtNGI0ZWI5MmIxZTczIiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)_

-## *Tools Used*
+## *Tools Used🛠️*

-- Power BI
+ ➡️ Power BI

-- Microsoft Excel
+ ➡️Microsoft Excel

-## *Learnings*
+## *Learnings🔍*

-- Microsoft Excel
+*Microsoft Excel:*

-  - Used Power query in Excel to clean and organize the data.
+✅Used Power query in Excel to clean and organize the data.

-  - Leveraged excel functions like V/X lookups, Filter, Choosecols, AND, Sumif, AverageX for data extraction and performing calculations.
+✅Leveraged excel functions like V/X lookups, Filter, Choosecols, AND, Sumif, ✅AverageX for data extraction and performing calculations.

-  - Applied conditional formatting to filter the top performers.
+✅Applied conditional formatting to filter the top performers.

-  - Used excel charts to visualise the key findings.
+✅Used excel charts to visualize the key findings.

-- PowerBI
+*PowerBI:*

-  - Used Power query in PowerBI to clean missing values and inconsistency in the data.
+✅Used Power query in PowerBI to clean missing values and inconsistency in the data.

-  - Created Data model by establishing relationships between the columns.
+✅Created Data model by establishing relationships between the columns.

-  - Leveraged DAX to create custom columns and measures.
+✅Leveraged DAX to create custom columns and measures.

-  - Created Heirarchy fecilitates easy drill down to diferent fields in visuals
+✅Created Hierarchy facilitates easy drill down to different fields in visuals

-  - Leveraged Field Parameter and created slicer which allows to filter the visual dynamically.
+✅Used Field Parameter and created slicer which allows to filter the visual dynamically.

-  - Designed interactive dashboard leveraging differnt visuals from PowerBI.
+✅Designed interactive dashboard leveraging different visuals from PowerBI.

+Dashboard.

 ## *Dashboard*